Major League Baseball labor agreement details

 PRE-ARBITRATION BONUS POOL

 A new bonus pool established for those not yet eligible for arbitration, who will split $50 million, which will count equally among the 30 teams for the luxury tax.
-Allocation based on WAR determined by a management-union committee.
+Allocation based on WAR determined by a management-union committee, appearances on an all-MLB team and recognition such as best position player, best pitcher and best rookie.
+Would be split among 100 players.

-An eligible player would receive $2.5 million each for MVP or Cy Young, $1.75 million for second and $1.5 million for third.
-Fourth or fifth would earn $1 million along with making the all-MLB team, while Rookie of the Year would get $750,000 and second place $500,000, along with making the all-MLB second team.
-A player can earn only one award in a season and would get the highest bonus he has earned.
-Any bonus pool money not earned for those awards would be distributed to the 100-highest-ranked by WAR among eligible players.
-Bonuses are payable by Dec.
-15.

 SERVICE TIME